 Stephen King, the hyper-successful (adverb intended) horror writer, wrote in his excellent book On Writing, “I believe the road to hell is paved with adverbs”.
 Mr King might know how to write, but that’s just one opinion.
 There are no fixed rules you must obey here.
 However, most people over use adverbs and it’s worth taking some time to find alternative words.

 Unless you’re the greatest (or the most boring) writer in the world, the Grammar Report will find issues worth investigating.
 Some will be obvious errors.
 Others you can ignore.
 Your style, the technical terms you use, and the structures that define your voice, might appear as grammar issues.
-It’s your choice to change or leave.
+It’s your choice to change or not.

 The Readability report displays a measure of difficulty of reading for your text.
 When writing for the web, it can help to keep your writing clear and understandable if you imagine your audience to be an 11-year-old.
 If an 11-year-old student in the US can read your article without problems, you score highly.
-I don’t put too much currency in this report but I use it to baseline the top ranking articles on a topic on Google.
+I don’t put too much currency in this report but I use it to baseline the top-ranking articles on a topic on Google.

 If you like to create writing that flows (and who doesn’t?) the Sticky Report is the place to check how often you use words like “in, on, just, with, some, and the”.
 These are called glue words.